ioBroker/ioBroker.sayit/README.md

 The language is a part of the voice, so only one engine name exists.
 The voice, e.g. `de-DE-KatjaNeural`, is selected in the configuration dialog and the list of all available voices is read from the service.
-The free API key is limited to 1000 characters per request, so longer texts are split and said one after another.
+A request is limited to 10000 characters, so longer texts are split and said one after another.

 #### Yandex
 - **ru_YA:Yandex** - Русский